 A student desiring to re-enroll at AUD after a period of one year from the official date of withdrawal is considered a new student.
 Students in this situation must contact the Admission's Office to re-activate their files.
 They will be required to provide updated information and pay the current Reservation and Enrollment deposit.
 A student desiring to re-enroll after less than a one year period since the official date of withdrawal should contact the Registrar's Office to initiate the reenrollment process.

 Official Student Schedule

 Students are advised that their official schedule is as recorded by the Registrar at the end of Drop/Add.
-Students may view this schedule from the AUD website (www.aud.edu/Registrar/RegAdv.asp) or via direct link (http://schedule.aud.edu/).
+Students may view this schedule following this link (http://schedule.aud.edu/).

 Request for Transcripts